 - The resident will present ambulatory grand rounds once per rotation

 - Residents have experiences precepting students and residents on rotation

-- Present lectures at the University of Kansas School of Pharmacy
+- Residents have the option of presenting didactic lectures at the University of Kansas School of Pharmacy

-- Preparation and presentation of drug and/or disease-focused lectures to ambulatory, hospital, pharmacy and multidisciplinary staff
+- Residents will prepare and present drug and/or disease-focused lectures to ambulatory, hospital, pharmacy and multidisciplinary staff

 - Other benefits include: PTO, paid holiday, health/dental/life/liability insurance